enzymejs/enzyme/docs/api/ShallowWrapper/render.md

 # `.render() => CheerioWrapper`

-Returns a CheerioWrapper around the rendered HTML of the current node's subtree.
+Returns a CheerioWrapper around the rendered HTML of the single node's subtree.

-Note: can only be called on a wrapper of a single node.
+It must be a single-node wrapper.

 #### Returns

 `CheerioWrapper`: The resulting Cheerio object

 #### Examples